vietkhuyenvk265/finalexam-khuyenle/README.md

 # PLAYWRIGHT - KHUYEN LE

 This repository contains a Playwright framework setup for automated testing.
-The base URL is: [text](playwright.config.ts)
+The base URL is: [https://practice.automationtesting.in]

 The framework is structured as follows: